 After that, marketers segment customers by demographics, and recent open or link click activity.

-Also, you can target your email subscribers by using Google AdWords lists.
+Also, you can target your email subscribers by using Google Ads lists.

 The biggest benefit of direct marketing is personalization which I’ll talk about later.
 What’s more, direct marketing is easier to measure.